chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ### Target platforms

-The project targets the following platfor
+The project targets the following platforms:

+* .